 - Pour cooled (or slightly cooled) butter and shortening into a large bowl.
 Add sugar in increments, beating with a fork or electric mixer.
 Add eggs one at a time.
 Mix in grapefruit juice.

 - Add dry ingredients in increments to the mixing bowl.
-Mix with a spoon until a dough starts to form.
+Mix until a dough starts to form.
 Add more flour as needed.

 - Roll dough into 1″ balls.
 Space them on a baking sheet covered with parchment paper.
-Bake for 7-8 minutes.
-(Set some aside if desired, these little balls of dough freeze incredibly well and will taste really yummy in the herb-deficient months to come).
+Bake for 7-8 minutes, or set balls of dough aside to freeze (if layering in a container, use parchment paper between the layers).

-- Prepare the glaze by whisking together sugar and half and half (adding sugar in increments).
-Whisk in grapefruit juice (tasting to adjust as desired).
+- Prepare the glaze by whisking together sugar and half and half (adding sugar in increments again).
+Whisk in grapefruit juice, adding to taste.
 Make sure the glaze retains some body, you won’t want it to be dripping off your cookies.

 - When cookies have cooled, dip the tops in the glaze.
-Garnish with pinches of grapefruit rind.
+Garnish with pinches of the bright rind.
 Eat many and be happy.